unframework/unframework-website/frontend-architecture.md

 ## Bio

 Nick Matantsev is a deeply experienced software architect with over 14 years of planning, programming and maintaining enterprise software.
 Most of Nick's work has been in the telecom, finance and healthcare industries, with a diverse variety of engagements in other areas ranging from social to CRM to mobile.
-He has a breadth of experience working in agile team environments as well as steering the Scrum process (product owner certificate).
+He has a breadth of experience working in agile team environments as well as steering the Scrum process (product owner certification).

 Nick's software development expertise is heavily focused on reliable delivery of high-quality user interfaces.
 Nick regularly presents on technical topics such as DevOps and front-end engineering and has authored several open source projects.